Amazon Faves

 Grand Cayman Time Zone

 Keeping track of time zones can get complicated when cruising.
-This especially happen for itineraries where there can be multiple time zone changes on one sailing.
+This is especially true for itineraries with multiple time zone changes on one sailing.
 Your captain will make announcements during the cruise to update you on these changes.

 Grand Cayman also operates on Eastern Standard Time (EST) when standard time is observed (November through March), but operates on Eastern Daylight Time (EDT) when daylight saving time is in effect (March through November).